University Administrative Policies

 5.3.
 Contract Review Form

-Contracts submitted for signature must be accompanied by a Contract Review Form (Exhibit C.).
-Individuals reviewing the proposed contract prior to its signature (execution) shall sign the Contract Review Form indicating that they have reviewed it, and what they reviewed it for.
+Contracts submitted for signature may be accompanied by a Contract Review Form (If a Contract Review Form is used, individuals reviewing the proposed contract prior to its signature (execution) shall sign the Contract Review Form indicating that they have reviewed it, and what they reviewed it for.
 The Contract Review Form will normally have at least two (2) signatures consisting that of the initiating employee (originator), and that of a contract review officer.

 5.4.
 Signature (Execution) of Contract on Behalf of University